arhor/aws-microservices-playground/docs/STAR-my-past-experience.md

 * high-level project overview

 Tell me about a challenge you faced in your last project.
-Give me an example of most interesting tasks you have worked on.
 Tell me about the time when the timeline you were given was not achievable and how you manage that.
 Tell me about the previous mistake you made and what you learned from it.